-I didn’t know much about Polish food other than pierogi (filled dumplings) before we visited Kraków.
+I didn’t know much about what to eat in Krakow when I decided to visit, other than a fondness for pierogi (filled dumplings).
 But we were introduced to a few other local specialities like zapiekanka (a kind of baguette pizza) and obwarzanek (a thin bagel).
-We tried traditional Polish food like potato pancakes with creamy mushroom sauce at Miod Malina, and discovered a modern take on traditional Polish ingredients at the Szara Gęś (Gray Goose).
+We also tried traditional Polish food like potato pancakes with creamy mushroom sauce at Miod Malina, and discovered a modern take on traditional Polish ingredients at the glamorous Szara Gęś (Gray Goose).

 5. The value for money

 When it comes to architecture and culture, Krakow is up there with places like Prague and Vienna, but the one big difference we noticed was the prices.
 It’s not an ultra-cheap budget destination, but it is one of those places where you get a lot for your money.

 So if you want to treat yourself to a bit of luxury on a budget then it’s perfect.
 Accommodation is really good value – we stayed in an apartment which cost us £46/€55 a night for four people but you can also find rooms in four- and five-star hotels for around £100/€120 a night.